 Kasen Riemersma, DVM, UC Davis Ph.D student, became interested in vector-borne diseases and the complex host-pathogen-environment interactions in veterinary school at the University of Wisconsin.
 His work with tick-borne Heartland virus at CDC cemented his enthusiasm.
 His dissertation focuses on how intra-host chikungunya virus diversity affects disease and transmission.
 His research interests include arbovirus evolution and emergence, host-virus interactions, and vaccine development.

-Jackson Stuart is a recent graduate of UC Davis who majored in Global Disease Biology.
+Jackson Stuart graduated from UC Davis in 2017 with a major in Global Disease Biology.
 He is interested in how cultural, historical, and socioeconomic backgrounds of regions influence disease prevalence and interventions.
 His research focuses on understanding which viral mutations affect chikungunya and Zika virus disease.

 Will Louie recently obtained his B.S. in Microbial Biology from UC Berkeley where he studied microbial communities in oil reservoirs.
 He brought that theme of community dynamics with him to UCD.
 He is interested in investigating how variation in mosquito vector competence for arboviruses is influenced by mosquito genetics and microbiota at different life stages.

-Daniele Swetnam recently obtained her Ph.D. in Microbiology and Immunology from the University of Texas Medical Branch.
+Daniele Swetnam obtained her Ph.D. in Microbiology and Immunology from the University of Texas Medical Branch in 2018.
 Daniele has a broad background in molecular virology and emerging zoonotic diseases, including flaviviruses, poxviruses, filoviruses, and arenaviruses.
 Her focus is in virus evolution and pathogen ecology.
 Her primary goals are to elucidate the mechanisms that facilitate cross-species transmission and drive the geographic expansion of insect-borne diseases.

 Erin Ball, DVM, DACVP, UC Davis PhD student, is a board-certified veterinary pathologist who trained at the DoD Joint Pathology Center and received her DVM from the University of Florida.
 Her research interests include arbovirus emergence, host-virus interactions and pathogenesis and vaccine development.
 She is investigating Zika virus pathogenesis in pregnancy.